ibm-cloud-docs/mas-ms/support.md

 ## How to Access IBM COS (Cloud Object Storage) Buckets
 {: #access-cos-buckets}

 * To access IBM COS bucket you have to configure Rclone.
-Rclone is the utility via which you can access IBM COS bucket and upload/download the content.
+Rclone is the utility via which you can access IBM COS bucket(s) and upload/download the content.

 * To configure Rclone please use steps below.
-You will be needing below information while configuring the Rclone.
+You will need the information while configuring Rclone.

 * A separate Rclone config is needed for each bucket as the access credentials for each bucket is unique.

-* Some buckets are readonly which means you can only download data from that bucket while some are read/write meaning you can upload and download data.
+* Some buckets are read-only which means you can only download data from that bucket while some are read/write meaning you can upload and download data.

 The below steps can only be performed by the client once they have received their Welcome Letter.

 ## Rclone Config for COS file Upload and Download - Step-by-Step Guide
 {: configure-rclone}

-### Pre-req Steps:
+### Pre-requisite Steps:
-{: rclone-pre-req-steps]
+{: rclone-pre-req-steps}

 1. Installation of Rclone - https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-rclone
 2. Your Welcome Letter from the MAS MS Provision Team with the following details.